 Wrapped up my Mesh-to-SDF testing and took time to prepare for the next phase, SDF attraction testing.
 While organizing my project, I came up with a naming convention syntax to better sort through files.
 I’ll document it here for reference.

-1. Place each scene + scene-specific assets in separate folder in Assets/Scenes
+1. Place each scene + scene-specific assets in a separate folder in Assets/Scenes

-1. Append scene name with number prefix referencing the order of scene’s creation relative to other scenes.
+1. Append the scene name with a number prefix referencing the order of the scene’s creation relative to other scenes.

 1. Ex.
-Scene named “Mesh to SDF” gets placed inside folder called “2_Mesh To SDF” (because this was the second scene I created in the project).
+A scene named “Mesh to SDF” gets placed inside a folder called “2_Mesh To SDF” (because this was the second scene I created in the project).

 2. Mark abandoned scenes by using a negative number for the order of creation.

 1. Ex.
-Abandoned “Metaballs” scene gets placed in folder called “-1_Metaballs”.
-The abandoned scene naming also follow a sequential order (next one would be -2).
+The abandoned “Metaballs” scene gets placed in a folder called “-1_Metaballs”.
+The abandoned scene naming also follows a sequential order (the next one would be -2).

 2. Each scene’s controller script is named “SceneName_ScriptVersion#”